Bobsamlee/Data-Analysis-Portfolio/README.md

 	"Ship_Mode"
 ORDER BY
 	Highest_Shipping_Cost DESC
+	" The shipping mode with the Highest_Shipping_Cost is Delivery Truck with $51,971.9 incurred

-6. The most valuable customers and their products or services
+6. The most valuable customers and_their products or services

 SELECT TOP 10
     "Customer_Name",